flowchart TB

 | Globalisation | Managing across cultures, time zones, regulatory regimes |

-| Workforce diversity | Gender, age, ethnicity, ability — making inclusion real, not cosmetic |
+| Workforce diversity | Gender, age, ethnicity, ability — making inclusion real |

 | Technology and AI | Automation of routine HR tasks; AI in hiring; new ethical questions |